yschuurmans/MyDalamudPlugins/README.md

 # MyDalamudPlugins

 ## Warning!
-I created these plugin for personal use.
+I created these plugins for personal use.
 I never truly intended these as public plugins, so don't _**expect**_ any help or assistance if something doesn't work.
 But since quite a few people have since found their way to my plugins somehow, I figured I might as well write a readme.

 ## Installation guide
 * **Be sure that "Enable in-game features" is on in the launcher settings to access in-game commands and features!**